Chamaecyparis obtusa ‘Nana Gracilis’

 Dwarf Hinoki Cypress ‘Nana Gracilis’ Care

-Water deeply and consistently during the first year to encourage root establishment.
-Once established, water during prolonged dry periods to maintain healthy foliage and color.
-Consistent moisture supports even growth and prevents interior browning.
+Water consistently during the first growing season to establish roots.
+Once established, provide supplemental water during extended dry periods.
+Even moisture helps maintain dense foliage and reduces interior browning.

 Size

-Our plants ship in greenhouse-grade grow pots and are appropriately sized for their containers.
+Plants ship in greenhouse-grade grow pots and are well established prior to shipping.
 For current pot sizes and availability, please contact us.

 Additional Information